140mm Insulation

 • Requires careful installation to avoid gaps or excessive compression, which can reduce performance.

-Rock Mineral Wool
+Rock Mineral Wool insulation

 Produced from volcanic rock, this material is denser than glass wool.